The Dirt Daubers: A Brief History

 60th Anniversary Celebration & Slide Show

 On November 13, 2008, the Club celebrated 60 years of horticultural activity in Spartanburg.
 Held at The Piedmont Club, over 120 members attended, as well as members of Mr. W.O.
 Ezell's family.
 During the festivities, a slide show developed by Linda McHam was presented looking back over the years.
 In addition, Mayor Bill Barnet presented the Club's Henry Pittman with the Order of the Palmetto, the state’s highest civilian honor.
 Jess Taylor was also presented a lifetime achievement award for his leadership and support for over 30 years.
 After the celebration, Linda McHam and Lou Adams enhanced the slide show with additional photographs and music provided by gracious permission of Meira Warshauer, a composer from South Carolina.
+In 2020 the original web software for automating the slide show became obsolete.
+The slide show and music are now available on the Photo Archive page.

 Yearly Accomplishments